Abhishek-Coder-01/ChatGPT/README.md

 # Gemini Clone

 A modern AI chatbot web application inspired by Google Gemini.
-This project allows users to interact with an AI assistant with a clean, responsive interface built using **Tailwind CSS** and **Flask**.
+This project allows users to interact with an AI assistant with a clean, responsive interface built using **Tailwind CSS** and **Javascript**.
 It also supports **voice input and output** for a more interactive experience.

 ---